qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

-# Benchmarking quantum machine learning for finance
+# Benchmarking quantum machine learning

 This subdirectory holds the machine learning track of the benchmarks of quantum computing algorithms.